Workers’ Compensation Senior Claims Adjuster

 Job Duties:

-- Travels periodically in state and infrequently out of state to perform the duties of this position.
+• Travels periodically to perform the duties of this position.

 Qualifications:

-- Excellent written and oral communication skills; strong interpersonal and analytical skills; and the ability to think strategically and work as a team player.
+• Excellent written and verbal communication skills; strong interpersonal, organizational, analytical, and leadership skills; and the ability to think strategically and be a team player.

 The Municipal Association of South Carolina is an Equal Opportunity Employer.